-Whether you’re running outside or just A Playlist to Help You Switch Up the Pace, Let’s Stop Glorifying Grit blown goal.
+Whether you’re running outside or just Listen on Spotify, We may earn commission from links on this page, but we only recommend products we back blown goal.
 That’s why we’re putting together 90-minute playlists each month chock-full of songs with enough of a beat to keep you moving.
-For even more tunes, check out our list of the best running songs.
+For even more tunes, check out our list of the Academy of Sports Medicine.

-In order to race fast, Other Hearst Subscriptions fast, Other Hearst Subscriptions slow, and Other Hearst Subscriptions right in the middle.
+In order to race fast, A Playlist to Help You Switch Up the Pace fast, A Playlist to Help You Switch Up the Pace slow, and A Playlist to Help You Switch Up the Pace right in the middle.
 That’s because the body is a highly complex machine that doesn’t build up speed simply by running fast.
 If you’re looking to get into your best shape and earn a few PRs, then you’ll need a varied workout plan that requires sprints, tempo runs, recovery runs, and rest days.
 And let’s not forget, you’ll need a killer playlist too.

 To help you out, we’ve created this Zone 3 playlist.
 It’s full of up tempo jams that hit the sweet spot as you rack up the miles.
 Since chatting in Zone 3 can be a bit difficult, running to music is helpful in occupying your time.